MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/tools/devtools-create-plugin.md

 1. Choose **Done** when finished.

-The Power Platform Explorer view will be displayed.
+The Power Platform Explorer view will be displayed or you can open that view from the **View** menu.
 Expand the nodes to see what kinds of environment data you can view.
 Right-click on nodes to see what options are available.

 > [!NOTE]
 > The Power Platform Explorer view of the Power Platform Tools extension is capable of more than plug-in and workflow activity registration.
 Documentation for additional features will be provided in a future documentation release.
 In the meantime, feel free to explore.